marvin-ong/AIML-projects/README.md

-# AIML-projects
+### Data Science

-### AIML stands for Artificial Intelligence & Machine Learning
+- This repo stores data science projects completed by myself for summary purpose.

-This repo includes AIML projects done by myself for learning purpose
+- The projects here are are mainly from past learning.